Functions of nucleotides in biochemistry

 Mercaptopurine is also metabolized by xanthine dehydrogenase/oxidase.
 Combination of mercaptopurine with xanthine oxidase inhibitors such as allopurinol can again result in bone marrow toxicity, but is sometimes used deliberately to increase the immunosuppressive effect.

-Structure of cytosine arabinoside (araC)
+Structure of cytosine arabinoside (araC) and gemcitabine

 Cytosine arabinoside (cytarabine, araC) deviates from the normal cytosine nucleotides not in the base but in its sugar moiety, arabinose, which is epimeric to ribose at the second carbon atom.
 Like ribonucleosides, cytosine arabinoside can pass across the intestinal mucosa with the help of nucleoside transporters, which facilitates its uptake.